Discover everything you need for an excellent hotel description and an effective hotel ‘about us’ page.

 “Does this place support the image I wish to portray of myself to friends and acquaintances on social media?”

-The way you describe your hotel instantly sets the stage (and tone) for what’s to come.
+The way you describe your hotel instantly sets the stage for what’s to come.

 It influences how you’re perceived and gives readers an idea—very often their first impression—of what to expect.